kPatch/awesome-algorithms/data-structures.md

 ### Applications
 - Overall, a stack can be used for backtracking.
 The process, where you need to access the most recent data elements in a series of elements.
 Think of a labyrinth or maze.
 You can explore and keep track of the places you've visited.
 Once you hit a dead end, you must backtrack to the previouce choice point.
 - Think of a browser history.
 You 'pop' the last item from the history stack by pressing the 'back' button.
+- **Depth-first search** with a Stack.
+This is in reference to backtracking.
+You go down a path until we get a dead end (a leaf in a tree), then we backtrack or back up (by popping a stack) to get to an alternative path (where there are other children in a tree to visit).

 ### Implementations
 **Array-based Stack**